Reflections: On Dreams & Destiny…

 “Dreams are like stars…you may never touch them, but if you follow them they will lead you to your destiny.”
 Anon

 Why are some people considered lucky and others unlucky?
 Why do some people achieve phenomenal success while others struggle to make ends meet?
-What determines whose dreams get realized and whose doesn’t?
-If you had ten people in a room and posed these questions, you’d probably get ten different answers … there lies the mystery of destiny, dreams, and good old karma.
-The answer is not so simple as ‘do the work and the rest will follow…’ Yes, but sometimes nothing follows but more work.
+What determines whose dreams gets realized and whose doesn’t?
+If you had ten people in a room and posed these questions, you’d probably get ten different answers … therein lies the mystery of destiny, dreams, and good old karma.
+The answer is not so simple as “do the work and the rest will follow…” Sure, working hard is honorable but, sometimes nothing follows but more work.
 Why?
-Ponder this story to help us understand the workings of the path to dreams and destiny.
+Ponder the anecdotal story below to help us understand the workings of the path to dreams and destiny.

 “I can’t control my destiny, I trust my soul, my only goal is just to be.
 There’s only now, there’s only here.
 Give in to love or live in fear.
 No other path, no other way.
 No day but today.”
 Johnathan Larson